Ghost Festival: Sri Lanka

-In Sri Lanka, food offerings are made to the hungry ghosts on the seventh day, three months and one year after the death day of a deceased person.
+In Sri Lanka, food offerings are made to Buddhist monks as a way for indirectly offering them to their relatives who might have been born as a hungry ghost.
+This is typically offered on the seventh day, three months and one year after the death day of a deceased person.
 It is a ceremony conducted after death as part of traditional Sri Lankan Buddhist funeral rites and is known as mataka dānēs or matakadānaya.
 The offerings that are made acquire merit which are then transformed back into the equivalent goods in the world of the hungry ghosts.
 The offering that is offered on the seventh day, comes a day after personalized food offerings are given in the garden to the spirit of the deceased relative, which occurs on the sixth day.
 The deceased who do not reach the proper afterworld, the Hungry Ghost realm, are feared by the living as they are believed to cause various sicknesses and disasters to the living.
 Buddhist monks are called upon to perform pirit to ward off the floating spirits.
 The rite is also practiced in Thailand and Myanmar and is also practiced during the Ghost Festival that is observed in other Asian countries.